Types of Taxes

 The federal income tax, as well as income taxes assessed by many states, is based on a progressive marginal tax rate, meaning that the tax rate increases in steps as income increases, but each marginal rate only applies to the income earned within that step.
 For instance, a 10% rate might apply to the 1st $10,000 earned, a 15% rate might apply to all income earned that exceeds $10,000, but is less than $30,000, at which point a higher marginal tax rate would apply.
 So if a taxpayer earned $25,000, then the income tax would equal 10% of $10,000, or $1000 +15% of the additional $15,000, or $2,250, for a total income tax of $3,250.

 In addition, many localities impose a local income tax, which is applied to everyone who works or lives within the locality.
-Generally, these income taxes are imposed by major cities that have large expenses and where corruption is often rampant.
-In some cases, the local income tax can actually be greater than the state tax.
+Generally, these income taxes are imposed by major cities with large expenses and where corruption is often rampant.
+Some local income taxes can actually exceed the state tax.
 For instance, the local income tax rate for Philadelphia was 3.928% while the state income tax was only 3.07%.

 Employers must pay employment taxes based on the wages paid to its employees.
 Employment taxes consist of the Federal Insurance Contributions Act (FICA) tax, which consists of the Social Security and Medicare taxes, and the Federal Unemployment Tax Act (FUTA) taxes.